Produce MA-plot of omics data, where jammaplot() uses base R graphics,

 non-NA values are used during data centering.

-or numeric
+NULL or numeric vector length=2 indicating

 the y-axis and x-axis ranges, respectively.
 The values are useful